Self-Predictive Representations for Combinatorial Generalization in Behavioral Cloning: Ablations.

 \subsection{Action-conditioning}

-In this section, we ablate the component of performing action-conditioning for the predictor $\psi(s_t)$ vs $\psi(s_t, a_t)$ for TRA and FB.
-We consider a similar comparison for \method in Table \ref{tab:byolg-ablation}.
-For this comparison, when we perform action-conditioning, we utilize a policy representation $\pi(s=\phi(s), g=\phi(g))$, and otherwise $\pi(s=\psi(s), g=\phi(g))$.
+In this section, we ablate the component of performing action-conditioning for the predictor $\psi(s_t)$ vs $\psi(s_t, a_t)$ for TRA and TD-SR. We consider a similar comparison for \method in Table \ref{tab:byolg-ablation}.
+For this comparison, when we perform action-conditioning, we utilize a policy representation $\pi(s=\phi(s), g=\phi(g))$ as we have predictor $\psi(s,a)$, and otherwise $\pi(s=\psi(s), g=\phi(g))$ as in the original TRA implementation.
 We find that results can be environment specific.
-On average, results are not improved for TRA, but we find an improvement for FB, hence in our main Table \ref{tab:ogbench} we include the action-conditioned results for FB and the action-free results for TRA.
+On average, results are not improved for TRA, but we find an improvement for TD-SR, hence in our main Table \ref{tab:ogbench} we include the action-conditioned results for TD-SR and the action-free results for TRA to match the original implementation.